SFDO-Tooling/CumulusCI/docs/config.rst

 **Windows:** ``%homepath%\.cumulusci\cumulusci.yml``

 Configuration of this file will override behavior across **all** CumulusCI projects on your machine.
-Configurations in this file have the lowest precedence, and are overridden by **all other** configuration scopes.
+Configurations in this file have a low precedence, and are overridden by **all other** configurations except for those that are in the universal ``cumulusci.yml`` file.